GeunhwaJeong/haneul-new/doc/src/learn/exchange-integration-faq.md

 ### Does Haneul support staking a partial amount of the HANEUL owned by an address?

 Yes, an address can own multiple coins of different amounts.
-Haneul supports staking different coins owned by an address to different validators.
-The minimum staking amount is 1.0 HANEUL.
+Haneul supports staking coins owned by an address to different validators.
+The minimum staking amount that can be delegated is 1 GEUNHWA which is equal to .000000001 HANEUL.

 ### Can I use one account address to stake with multiple validators?